apache/nifi-minifi-cpp/docker/test/integration/README.md

 ## Test environment

-The test framework is written in python3 language and uses pip3 package manager to add required packages.
+The test framework is written in Python 3 and uses pip3 to add required packages.

 The tests use docker containers so docker engine should be installed on your system.
 Check the [get docker](https://docs.docker.com/get-docker/) page for further information.